What Is Quality Score? [+4 Tips for Improving Quality Score]

 3. Add negative keywords to your ad

 If you aren’t using negative keywords, you’re missing a prime opportunity to lower ad costs.
+This is also a way how to increase your quality score.

 Negative keywords prevent your business from appearing in search results that aren’t relevant.
 Using these keywords helps you appear in more relevant search results and saves you from wasting money on leads that aren’t interested in your company.